 Express terms are those that have been agreed explicitly between the parties, and whilst most of these will be in writing in the employee’s contract of employment, or other employment documents such as a staff handbook, these express terms can be orally agreed.

-While a section 1 statement (the minimum information that an employer should supply to an employee) may be a good place to start as it provides evidence of what has been agreed between the employer and employee, it does not constitute the whole or even part of the contract of employment, unless that was the clear intention of the parties.
-Otherwise, a written contract of employment will override the section 1 statement if there is a conflict.
+While a section 1 statement (the minimum information that an employer should supply to an employee) may be a good place to start (as it provides evidence of what has been agreed between the employer and employee), it is unlikely that this would constitute the whole of the contract of employment, unless it is made clear that this was the intention of the parties.

-Even if terms contained in a staff handbook or other document are stated expressly to be non-contractual, an employer may be in breach of the implied term of trust and confidence if it removes a benefit or significantly adapts a policy to the detriment of its employees.
-This could potentially leave you vulnerable to a constructive unfair dismissal claim by the employee.
+Even if terms contained in a staff handbook or other document are stated expressly to be non-contractual, you may be in breach of the implied term of trust and confidence if you remove a benefit or significantly adapt a policy to the detriment of your employees.
+This could potentially leave you vulnerable to a claim including for constructive unfair dismissal.

-A rule or policy will only have contractual effect if it confers contractual rights on employees and does not just state good practice.
-Employers should always draft policies they do not want to become contractual in a manner inconsistent with creating contractual rights and expressly state in the policy, code or scheme that its provisions do not form part of the contract of employment.
+A rule or policy will only have contractual effect if contractual rights are attached.
+Guidance or a good practice policy are unlikely to bestow contractual rights to their contents.
+If you do not want policies to become contractual, they should be drafted in a manner inconsistent with creating contractual rights and expressly state in the policy, code or scheme that its provisions do not form part of the contract of employment.
 If you would like help reviewing your policy documents, our specialist employment solicitors can help.

 - They are part of the custom and practice of an employer's business or industry